-The examples on the right highlight how a flexible degree structure works, firstly for the MA/MA (Soc Sci) and secondly for a BSc degree.
+The examples on the right highlight how a flexible degree structure works, firstly for an MA - also applies to the MA(SocSci) - and secondly for a BSc degree.
 These are just examples, of course your subjects may be different to these ones, but this is generally how it works.

 Across both examples you study three subjects in year 1.
-The subject you apply to on UCAS is what you get 'guaranteed' to you at point of entry, if it's a Single Honours (one subject) then that's the first one in your timetable and you would pick another two.
+The subject you apply to on UCAS is what you get 'guaranteed' to you at point of entry.
+If it's a Single Honours (one subject) then that's the first one in your timetable and you would pick another two.
 If you applied to a Joint Honours then you get those two subjects in your timetable and you pick another one.

-In year 2 you will take forward two subjects from year 1 to level 2, these could be the same or different subject(s) you applied to via UCAS.
-For MA/MA (Soc Sci) students you would pick another level 1 subject.
+In year 2 you will take forward two of the subjects you studied in year 1, and these could be the same or different subject(s) to what you applied to via UCAS.
+For MA/MA (Soc Sci) students you would pick another Level 1 subject.
 For BSc students you stick with two subjects in year 2, due to the lab time within your degree.